JerrodxHavig/JerrodxHavig/README.md

 ## Experience

 At my current job, I work as a Systems Administrator for a local University.
-I've worked on a multitude of projects ranging from server upgrades and Vulnerability assesments, to new system integrations.
+I've worked on a multitude of projects ranging from server upgrades and Vulnerability assessments, to new system integrations.

 <br>